 As we get older many of us will look to change our housing arrangements to better suit our lifestyle, particularly as children leave home and full-time work commitments change.
 The Seniors Housing Advisory Centre (SHAC) provides free and independent information on the range of over-55s housing options open to Western Australians, including modifying or re-developing existing homes, renting or moving into a residential park, retirement village or strata titled community housing.
 For more information call 1300 367 057 or email us.

 For many Western Australians, moving into a caravan park or lifestyle village is becoming an increasingly popular housing option.
-The Consumer Protection website provides a variety of information regarding residential parks.

 The Residential Parks (Long-stay Tenants) Act 2006 and the accompanying regulations outline the responsibilities of park operators and their tenants.